FerRacimo/popgen-pink-salmon/README.md

 ```
 see: [./scripts/5_estimate_Ne.r](./scripts/5_estimate_Ne.r) to see just the commands that are executed, or see [./5_estimate_Ne.ipynb](./5_estimate_Ne.ipynb) for an anotated version that describes each line.

-Becuase it can be very computationally intensive, I have omitted calculating confidence intervals for the Ne estiamtes, with a bootstrap or jackknife procedure.
+Becuase it can be very computationally intensive, I have omitted calculating confidence intervals for the Ne estimates, with a bootstrap or jackknife procedure.
 There is still research into the best was to provide accurate confidence intervals with the LD method of estimating Ne.
 See [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201619a.html) and also [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201660a.html) for some discussion of this issue.

 #### Plot the Ne and Nc estimates
 ```bash